dmitriyilchenko/react-native-neura-integration/README.md

 # react_native_sample_app

-A simple plugin that allows using Neura for React Native.
+A simple plugin that demonstrate the usage of Neura in a React Native app.

 ## VERSIONS